Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 DIY Temporary Fix Options

-These methods are designed to stop the bleeding — not provide a permanent fix.
+These methods are designed to stop the bleeding, not provide a permanent fix.
 Use them only to limit damage while waiting for a plumber.
+Keeping these supplies in an emergency plumbing kit can save you thousands.

 • Epoxy putty: Knead and press over the crack.
 Works on copper, PVC, and metal.
 Cures in 5–10 minutes.